GENERAL INFORMATION AND DESCRIPTION OF SERVICES

 C. Antimicrobial Susceptibility Studies (SFGH Antibiogram)

-Click on links for the current Antimicrobial Susceptibility Studies (SFGH Antibiogram 2011) card (this file prints out on legal-size paper) and an accompanying memo .
+Click on links for the current Antimicrobial Susceptibility Studies (SFGH Antibiogram 2015) card and an accompanying memo .

 TEST CONSULTATION AND APPROVAL